 Why did all these happen?

-A. Many people think the birds were not cut in two because of their size.
+In Genesis 15:10-13, many people think the birds were not cut in two because of their size.
 Later, in Lev.
 1:14-17 Moses instructed the priests not to split the birds in two while sacrificing them.

 The birds of prey who landed on the carcasses were scavengers, unclean birds who would have defiled the ceremony.
 Abraham was immobilized during the ceremony so he could not take part.
 This symbolized that there was nothing Abraham needed to do to keep the covenant in force.
 The land grant was a unilateral act of God.